New antibody combo shows promise for Hard-to-Treat cancers

 Summary

-This early-phase study tested a new drug called HMBD-002, alone or with another drug (pembrolizumab), in 48 adults with advanced solid tumors that had stopped responding to standard treatments.
-The main goals were to check safety, find the best dose, and see if the drug helps shrink tumors.
-This is not a cure, but a step toward better control of advanced cancers.
+This early-phase study tested a new antibody called HMBD-002, given alone or with pembrolizumab, in 48 adults with advanced solid tumors (like lung or breast cancer) that had stopped responding to standard treatments.
+The main goals were to check safety, find the best dose, and see if the drug shrinks tumors.
+While not a cure, it aims to control the disease by boosting the immune system against cancer.

 Get updates